 - Preheat oven to 350°.

-- Place flour, sugar, baking powder, baking soda, and salt into a medium sized bowl and mix together.
+- Add flour, sugar, cinnamon, baking powder, baking soda, and salt to a medium bowl and mix together.

-- Line a muffin sheet with muffin liners and then distribute batter evenly amongst them.
+- Line a muffin pan with muffin liners and then distribute batter evenly amongst them.

 - Place in oven and bake for 20-25 minutes, or until a toothpick comes out clean.
 Optional: sprinkle muffins with cinnamon sugar before serving.
 Enjoy!